 The day that I looked up and saw the separated soffit and wood above, I was surprised and horrified.
-The corner dropped down now?!
+The wood corner at the end of the brick wall had actually opened up and dropped down!
 When did this happen?

 I couldn’t reach this area with a 6 foot ladder, so a neighbor kindly came over (with a taller ladder) and put duct tape over the gap to keep rainwater from leaking inside.
 A week later, I hired a local painting company (E&V) to caulk and paint the entire 2nd story loft siding and soffit area.
 E&V did a great job but, if the foundation keeps moving, I don’t know how long the caulk will hold.

 On December 3, 2018 — I hired a home inspector to come out and specifically check the roof support system in the attic.
 Considering the separated areas on the exterior of the house, I was concerned that interior roof trusses might be pulling apart too.
 Sure enough.
-The inspector found and photographed a broken truss stringer.
+The inspector found and photographed a broken roof truss.
 We notified Pulte, but it has not been repaired yet.

 We hired a structural engineer to do a baseline foundation elevation survey during the first year that we lived here.
 Since then, we have paid him to return two more times–so we know exactly what is happening to this foundation and how the differential movement is affecting the house.

 I don’t know how much more I can take.
 Each time I hear another loud pop, I cringe.
+How bad is this going to get?
 Day after day, month after month — worrying about what is going to fall apart next has left me physically, mentally, and soul tired.
 The emotional toll has been great.